 I mentioned off-the-wall tactics.
 I’ve had success because of the types of gloves I used to wear.
 It gets cold here, so I used to wear wool gloves (not mitts) that have a light color that’s pretty close to a deer’s tail.
 Once I harvested a doe that I, for lack of a better term, “flagged” to me by hiding my body behind a tree and swishing my wool gloves like one of their tails.
 A tail wag means so much more in the whitetail world than most hunters realize.

 What I’m going to pick as my last go-to tactic may surprise some who know me and understand how hyper-careful I am to prevent ANY disturbance to the whitetails on my property during the hunting season.
-I’ve heard deer drives referred to by different names over the years: bumpin bucks, flushing flags, steering deer, but my favorite I learned many years ago from my friends in Manitoba, Canada.
-There, they don’t call it the woods, forest or timber; it’s “the bush.”
-And they call deer drives, pushin bush.
+I’ve heard deer drives referred to by different names over the years: bumpin’ bucks, flushing flags and steering deer.
+But my favorite is something I learned many years ago from my friends in Manitoba, Canada.
+There, they don’t call it the woods, forest or timber — it’s “the bush.”
+And they call deer drives, pushin’ bush.
 I still chuckle at that.

 BECOMING A GAMEKEEPER IS NOT JUST THE BEST WAY TO PRODUCE GREAT HUNTING… IT’S THE BEST LIFE!
 SUBSCRIBE TODAY.

 When I first began hunting, one of my grandfathers was a fan of the “blowing whistles, banging pots and pans” type drive.
 He would say, “You’ve got to get ’em up and moving!”
 But more often than not, the deer hear you, smell you or see you and either hunker-down and wait for you to walk by, sneak out the side or circle around you.
 Sure, some get killed, but if you do a few things correctly, success can skyrocket.